mawillcockson/valheim-lxd/README.md

 - [`jq`][]
 - a POSIX shell (`bash`, `zsh`, `ksh`, etc. all work)

 Unfortunately, PowerShell on Windows does not fulfil the second requirement.
-See the [Windows section](#windows) for help on setting up Windows to run the scripts.
+The [Windows section](#windows) describes how to set up Windows to run the scripts.

 Additionally, the `date` and `basename` utilities are needed, but those commands are rarely missing from a POSIX-compliant shell.